iris-hep/iris-hep.github.io/pages/conferences.md

 ## Use of arXiv for conference proceedings

-When publications intended for inclusion in conference proceedings are submitted to the conference, they should **also** be submitted to the [arXiv](https://arxiv.org).
-Given the typically very long latencies for official proceedings to appear, publishing them early on the arXiv allows them to be referenced and read soon after the conference.
+When publications intended for inclusion in conference proceedings are submitted to the conference, they should **also** be submitted as a preprint to the [arXiv](https://arxiv.org).
+Given the typically very long latencies for official proceedings to appear, publishing a preprint early on the arXiv allows them to be referenced and read soon after the conference.
 Subsequent revisions due (for example) to feedback from referees of the conference proceedings should **also** be uploaded to the [arXiv](https://arxiv.org) as